MSBAi Assessment Strategy

 8. Risk Mitigation

-- Assessment Gaming: Multiple modalities (written, code, oral, peer); progressive project complexity; individual capstone with live defense
+- Assessment Gaming: Multiple modalities (written, code, oral, peer); progressive project complexity; individual Practicum with live defense

 - Cognitive Offloading: Pre-AI phases in every activity preserve productive struggle; rubrics explicitly reward reasoning quality over output polish; AI Attribution Log makes thinking process visible.
 The risk is neurological, not just pedagogical: AI tools that deliver instant answers without uncertainty create the “infinite scroll” effect — engagement without completion signals, dopamine gaps that never resolve (Machulla, 2026).
 Pre-AI phases are the “page break” that gives the brain a stopping cue.